You can’t imagine not being a coach.

 But when you’re outside a session, you are an entrepreneur.

-Understand that your coaching practice is a business and a business needs to make money.
+Understand that your coaching business is a business, and a business needs to make money.
 Make sure you’re always aware of your sales numbers, engagement numbers, likes on social media, comments on your blog posts…

 Look at your expenses, your profits and your losses and do it regularly.
 If you don’t, you will have no idea what’s working and what’s not working in your business.